 Criminal penalties and loss of a professional license are not the only possible sanctions facing defendants convicted of insurance fraud.
 Many insurance fraud offenses also carry stiff civil monetary penalties.

-If you have been charged with insurance fraud, you need a seasoned criminal defense attorney to mount an aggressive defense.
+If you have been charged with insurance fraud, you need an experienced New Jersey insurance fraud defense attorney to mount an aggressive defense.
 If you are a licensed professional facing such charges, everything you have worked hard to build can be at stake.
 Reach out immediately for us to discuss your case and your defense.